NASA CLPS Moon landing missions

 VIPER rover delivery by Astrobotic

-Astrobotic will deliver NASA’s VIPER rover on the Moon’s south pole in late 2023.
+Astrobotic will deliver NASA’s VIPER rover on the Moon’s south pole in November 2024.
 The rover will explore areas in and around permanently shadowed regions for over 100 days, and use its drill and three instruments to unravel the nature of the Moon’s water ice deposits, assess their resource potential, and determine how accessible they are.
 This will help us plan future human missions to the Moon’s poles and eventually build sustainable habitats.

 Firefly’s first CLPS mission

 Firefly’s first Moon lander will descend in the lava plains of Mare Crisium in 2024, carrying several NASA instruments to study the lunar environment.
 One of the lander’s legs will feature PlanetVac, a low-cost soil sampling technology partially funded by The Planetary Society to enable future sample return missions from the Moon, Mars and other planetary bodies.
 This mission will also be NASA’s first attempt to get a GPS lock from the Moon.
 The mission also has two commercial payloads.

 Intuitive Machines’ third CLPS mission